taylorg8900/tavern_proj_2/doc/player/hierarchical_state_machine/transitions.md

 An issue that I am facing is that if the object we are detecting a collision on is different than the one the raycast2d is inside, it will still report a collision.
 This means if the player jumps into a ceiling nowhere near a corner, between two blocks, it will still try to apply corner correction.
 I could probably fix this by adding another raycast2d that checks if the first one is inside of anything.

+I have it working for both directions, but I want it to also work in either direction if the player is not moving.